-Buying a house is an expensive venture — probably the most expensive purchase you’ll ever have.
-Your down payment is essential to not only securing a loan but getting one with a low interest rate and manageable monthly payments.
+Buying a home is usually the most expensive purchase a person makes in their lifetime.
+Your down payment is essential to not only securing a loan for your home, but also getting one with a low interest rate and manageable monthly payments.

-Not everyone has the financial means to put 20 percent down — a common amount preferred by banks and one that allows you to avoid paying private mortgage insurance.
-But forking over 20 percent upfront is not a requirement to buy a home.
+Not everyone has the financial means to put 20 percent down — a common amount preferred by lenders, and one that allows you to avoid the cost of private mortgage insurance.
+The good news is, forking over 20 percent upfront is not a requirement to buy a home.

 Here are some places to look for down payment assistance.

 While a few programs exist at the federal level and even with some individual lenders, the majority of down payment help is offered at the local level through state, county and city government programs, and come in the form of a loan or grants.